-- Circa £55.9 million of Client Money has been distributed to Clients, being circa 97% of the total CMP value (with £1.3 million being distributed in this report period); - Of the 9,192 Clients who held Client Money, 7,821 Clients (85%) have now received their respective share of Client Money in full (without deduction for costs as a result of the FSCS compensation and funding arrangements); - The JSAs have not been able to process all the valid instructions received to date due to the variety of reasons set out in previous progress reports (such as Clients needing to verify their designated bank account or take further action to complete a distribution to their designated broker); - More than 57% of completed distributions were paid to a Client's personal bank account or their own designated broker (as opposed to the JSAs' Nominated Brokers), meaning more than 15,000 unique, individual transfers to verify and process across the two interim and final distributions were completed; and - The JSAs still require either a claim or a CMIF, or both, to be submitted for circa £1 million of the CMP held by 1,159 Clients (being circa 13% of all Clients who held a share of the CMP).
+- Circa £55.96 million of Client Money has been distributed to Clients (previously £55.86 million), being more than 97% of the total CMP value (with circa £95k being distributed in this report period); - Of the 9,192 Clients who held Client Money, 8,002 Clients (87%) have now received their respective share of Client Money in full, without deduction for costs as a result of the FSCS compensation and funding arrangements under the FSCS Compensation Deed (previously 7,821 Clients); - The JSAs have not been able to process all the instructions received to date due to the variety of reasons set out in previous progress reports (such as Clients needing to verify their designated bank account or take further action to complete a distribution to their designated broker); - It remains necessary to retain circa £624k of the CMP (for approximately 35 Clients) until such time that a Hard Bar Date is set and passed and the CMP has been closed to new or increased claims on account of the respective Clients not being FSCS Protected Claimants or, alternatively, FSCS Protected Claimants whose respective share of costs exceed the compensation limit; and - The JSAs still require either a claim or a CMIF, or both, to be submitted for circa £887k of the CMP held by 1,063 Clients (being 11.5% of all Clients who held a share of the CMP).

-The JSAs, their staff and the client services team will continue to liaise with Clients and/or brokers who are required to either provide additional information or, alternatively, take further action for their Client Money distribution(s) to be completed.
+The JSAs, their staff and the client services team will continue to liaise with Clients and/or brokers who either provide additional information or, alternatively, take further action for their Client Money distribution(s) to be completed.
+Clients should note that, as we are towards the end of the Client Money distribution process, with more than 97% of the CMP having been returned to Clients, progress in future reporting periods by value of the CMP will appear relatively low when compared to prior periods.